 On January 10, 1776, the pamphlet Common Sense by American patriot Thomas Paine was published.
 This persuasive document was widely read by Americans, encouraged to declare independence from an overbearing British colonial government.
 Some books, pamphlets, manifestos, essays, and other written documents over the years have helped mold History.
-Today we list 12 of those important works.
-What other writings would you add to the list?
+Today, we list 12 of those important works.

 1. Common Sense, Thomas Paine, 1776.

 Paine was a radical with little patience of tolerance of those that disagreed with him, and his forceful writings helped convince Americans to finally revolt against British rule.
 Common Sense is perhaps the best selling (proportionately) American writing ever.
 Paine later wrote another influential essay, The Rights of Man, 1791, also influential on the masses convincing them of their right to independence and had a profound effect upon the French fervor for revolution.
 Paine’s ridicule of Christianity helped undermine the influence of the Catholic Church in France during the French Revolution, but also resulted in his own ostracization.

 Written while Hitler was in prison for his failed coup attempt (“putsch”) at Munich, the book served as sort of a bible of the Nazi movement in Germany that ultimately led to World War II and the Holocaust, forever changing History.
 The work is largely considered one of the most evil written works in History.
 If the leaders of other countries had read this amateurish work more thoroughly, perhaps they would have had a better picture of Hitler’s intent and prevented World War II.
 Maybe.
 Mein Kampf was once again published in Germany in 2016 after being out of print in that nation since 1945.

 3. The Communist Manifesto, Karl Marx & Friedrich Engels, 1848.